 Participants usually find that the meetings provide an unparalleled opportunity for informal discussions across disciplines and theoretical traditions as well as more traditional formal exchanges.
 The substantial level of international participation also facilitates cross-national research connections and expanded research perspectives.
 Activities between annual meetings continue through Collaborative Research Networks.
 Annual Meetings are open to members and non-members of the Association.
 Registration is required.

-At five year intervals, the Association's annual meeting is part of an international meeting jointly co-sponsored with the Research Committee on Sociology of Law (RCSL) of the International Sociological Association (ISA).
+Beginning in 2000, and at five year intervals, the Association's annual meeting has been part of an international meeting jointly co-sponsored with the Research Committee on Sociology of Law (RCSL) of the International Sociological Association (ISA).
 The international meetings are particularly exciting events and have resulted in several cross-country, interdisciplinary research projects.
 Meetings were held in Europe in 1991 (Amsterdam), 1996 (Glasgow), 2001 (Budapest), and 2007 (Berlin).
 The last joint meeting with the RCSL in 2012 had a special focus on Asia and took place in Honolulu, HI, USA, with co-sponsorship of the Canadian Law and Society Association, Japanese Association of Sociology of Law, and Socio-Legal Studies Association (UK).

 Publishers and Exhibitors